In this article, you will find everything you need to know about psychedelics in the state of Hawaii.

 For example, weed is still illegal in Hawaii, but it’s decriminalized.

-Psychedelics are more likely to become decriminalized in Hawaii than legalized — with the exception of some compounds, such as MDMA and psilocybin, which are already on the path to legalization in a clinical setting.
+Psychedelics are more likely to become decriminalized in Hawaii than legalized — except for some compounds, such as MDMA and psilocybin, which are already on the path to legalization in a clinical setting.

 Although there are more forward-thinking states when it comes to discussing legalization, Hawaii remains a bit of a wild card in terms of psychedelic legalization or decriminalization.

-While this island state has taken some interesting moves to clear a path for legal psychedelics, they’ve also shown a lot of reserve when it comes to drug policy change over the past decade.
+While this island state has taken some interesting moves to clear a path for legal psychedelics, they’ve also shown a lot of reserves regarding drug policy change over the past decade.

-It’s impossible to accurately predict the immediate future, but we think that Hawaii won’t take too long to reconsider its drug laws.
+It’s impossible to predict the immediate future accurately, but we think that Hawaii won’t take too long to reconsider its drug laws.